 Before I could urge caution she was crossing the chasm with a hurried and determined step, her hiking boots loud on the stone blocks.
 I had no choice but to follow.

-As we pushed deeper into the cavern, I strained to detect sounds beyond our footsteps and labored breath, and was finally rewarded with a faint noise, a deep hum like an angry swarm of bees.
+As we pushed deeper into the cavern, I strained to detect sounds beyond our footsteps and labored breathing, and was finally rewarded with a faint noise: a deep hum like an angry swarm of bees.
 I placed my hand on Anne’s shoulder, bringing her to an unwilling stop.
 She faced me with an irritated and questioning look.
 I put a finger to my lips while raising my pistol.
-Reluctantly she nodded.
+Reluctantly, she nodded.

-Two dozen careful steps brought us in range of a faint, greenish glow.
-Pausing to exchange looks, we continued until reaching a landscape strewn with emerald-colored crystals, rising from the cave floor like broken teeth.
+Two dozen careful steps brought us within range of a faint, greenish glow.
+Pausing to exchange looks, we continued until we reached a landscape strewn with emerald-colored crystals, rising from the cave floor like broken teeth.